All Episodes

 And by expose the president, what they mean is that there is a way to see to it that the American people blame him.

-The polling data on that right now, where we are, as to the extent that people are paying attention to this and understand it, 24% think Obama is to blame.
+The polling data on that right now, where we are, to the extent that people are paying attention to this and understand it, 24% think Obama is to blame.

 So there is no blaming Obama here.

-So now they're wringing their hands that plan B went down to defeat they're mad at at people like me, and because they think I ginned up all the opposition to it when I didn't take a position on plan B. I didn't urge you to do anything.
+They're mad at people like me because they think I ginned up all the opposition to it when I didn't take a position on Plan B.

-I didn't say to call Washington, I didn't you know me.
+I didn't, you know me.

 I thought this was all over when we agreed to raise taxes on the rich.

-This has been we went over the cliff.
+This has been, we went over the cliff.

-I said well, a long time ago, actually, economically, we went over to Cliff in this country, I don't know how long.
+I said a long time ago, actually, economically, we went over the cliff in this country.

 But in terms of over the cliff in the current vernacular, when we agreed to raise taxes on the rich, that's all Obama needed.

-So I'm hearing a fairly consistent argument out there that by stopping the Boehner vote on tax increases, uh, it's a foolish victory because now the Democrats are capitalizing on this by saying the Republicans just voted to increase taxes.
+So I'm hearing a fairly consistent argument out there that by stopping the Boehner vote on tax increases, it's a foolish victory because now the Democrats are capitalizing on this by saying the Republicans just voted to increase taxes.

 In other words, we have commentators and media types who claim to be conservatives attacking other conservatives because of the Democrats' attacks on Republicans.

-But I d do do people in Washington so what my question, they really not know what is actually happening in Washington?
+Now, I don't know how this pretzel logic works, but do people in Washington, my question, do they really not know what is actually happening in Washington?

 They really not understand what Obama is doing here?